openmc-dev/openmc/docs/source/io_formats/geometry.rst

     *Default*: None

+  :material_overrides:
+    Dictionnary of material overrides to be applied to the DAGMC universe.
+The keys are the material name or the Cell ID in the DAGMC Geometry and the values are the corresponding material IDs or name in the OpenMC model.

+    *Default*: None

   .. note:: A geometry.xml file containing only a DAGMC model for a file named `dagmc.h5m` (no CSG)
             looks as follows